The Differences Between Tamari Sauce and Soy Sauce?

-I admit that I've never really given this much thought, but to my untrained eyes at least, soy sauce and tamari look pretty much alike.
-So there must be some reason that both are available.
-So I did some digging, and this is what I found out.
+Although I never gave this much thought, soy sauce and tamari appear quite alike to me.
+There must be a reason both are available.
+After some digging, this is what I found.

-It is no wonder that both sauces look so similar.
-Soy sauce and tamari are both sauces made by fermenting usually some combination of wheat and soy.
-Technically they are both soy sauces as they contain soy.
+It is no wonder that both sauces look similar.
+Soy sauce and tamari are both made by fermenting soy and wheat.
+Technically, both are soy sauces, as they contain soy.

-But while soy sauce always contains wheat, tamari contains less wheat, if any, which makes it a good alternative for people with gluten intolerance.
-Since not all tamari is gluten-free, it is best to check the label to be safe.
+However, soy sauce always contains wheat, while tamari contains little to no wheat, making it a good alternative for those with gluten intolerance.
+Since not all tamari is gluten-free, checking the label is recommended.

 Soy Sauce

-Soy sauce is a deeply flavorful and essential condiment in Asian cuisine, particularly in East Asian countries such as China, Japan, and Korea.
+Soy sauce is an intensely flavorful and essential condiment in Asian cuisine, particularly in East Asian countries such as China, Japan, and Korea.
 It is made from fermented soybeans, wheat, salt, and sometimes other ingredients like water and koji mold.
 Soy sauce undergoes a fermentation process that lasts several months to years, resulting in its rich and complex flavor profile.

 The sauce is prized for its salty, savory, and slightly sweet taste, which adds depth and umami to a wide range of dishes.
 It is used as a seasoning, marinade, and dipping sauce, enhancing the flavor of meats, vegetables, rice, noodles, and more.